Literature on access and benefit-sharing relevant for Farmers' Rights

 This will be an essential sourcebook for all those in the commercial chain, from raw material collection to product discovery, development and marketing, for governments and policy-makers drafting laws on access and for all the institutions, communities and individuals involved in the conservation, use, study and commercialisation of genetic resources.

-Smale, Melinda (Ed.)
-(1998): Farmers, Gene Banks and Crop Breeding.
+Smale, M. (Ed.)
+(1998).
+Farmers, Gene Banks and Crop Breeding.
 Economic Analyses of Diversity in Wheat, Maize and Rice

-Smale, Melinda (Ed.).
+Smale, M. (Ed.).
 (1998).
 Farmers, Gene Banks and Crop Breeding.
 Economic Analyses of Diversity in Wheat, Maize and Rice.
 Boston/ Dordrecht/ London: Kluwer Academic.

 Farmers, Gene Banks and Crop Breeding: Economic Analyses of Diversity in Wheat, Maize, and Rice responds to concerns about the loss of valuable genetic resources and crop vulnerability arising from widespread cultivation of genetically uniform varieties.
 It assembles a series of applied studies focusing on the fundamental economic issues related to genetic diversity in crop species, with special reference to developing countries.
 By presenting the results of initial economic investigations of diversity in the world's three major food crops (wheat, maize, and rice), this volume furthers the understanding of the economic context in which crop breeders make use of genetic resources and their diversity.